 Not every virgin girl has the type of hymen that could appear to “pop” with the very first act of penetrative intercourse.
 This is likely to have caused the bleeding that you have described in the case of your first wife.
 The hymen may also get torn during masturbation or if a girl uses tampons.

 The rupturing of the hymen cannot be regarded as a test of a woman’s virginity or chastity.

 Related Reading: 5 Things Men Should Know About A Woman’s Vagina

 As there are no means to be sure of your second wife’s virginity, perhaps you could steer your concerns more towards the way you nurture the relationship with your second wife.

-Marriages are meant to provide people with companionship, the pleasure of intimacy, sexual expression, a socially sanctioned & legitimate family unit, a life partner & a close friend.
-This will help your relationship blossom & truly grow as you both evolve as human beings.
+Marriages are meant to provide people with companionship, the pleasure of intimacy, sexual expression, a socially sanctioned and legitimate family unit, a life partner and a close friend.
+This will help your relationship blossom and truly grow as you both evolve as human beings.